 NEED A GREAT BUSINESS IDEA ON FISH FARMING?
 FOLLOW HERE

 Habitat refers to the living environment of an organism.
 Fishes water.
-There are three kinds of water habitat HI which fishes are fresh water, salt water and estuarine habitats.
+There are three kinds of water habitats in which fishes are fresh water, salt water and estuarine

-Fishes that are found in fresh water habitat are called fresh water fishes .read more on fresh water fishes here Examples include electric fish, moon fish, cat fish as clarias and heterobranchus longifilis, gymnarchus niloticus, and tilapia spp.
+Fishes that are found in freshwater habitats are called freshwater fishes .read more on freshwater fishes here Examples include electric fish, moon fish, catfish as clarias and heterobranchus longifilis, gymnarchus niloticus, and tilapia spp.

-(b) Salt water or marine habitat: this refers to water body that has salt taste.
+(b) Saltwater or marine habitat: this refers to a water body that has a salt taste.
 Its salt content is about 3% per volume of water.
-Such water can be found in seas and ocean.
-Fishes found in salt water or marine habitat are called salt water or marine fishes.
-Examples include shark, mackerels, herring, sardine, cod (stock fish)
+Such water can be found in seas and oceans.
+Fishes found in saltwater or marine habitat are called saltwater or marine fishes.
+Examples include sharks, mackerels, herring, sardine, and cod (stockfish) are FISHERY

 (c) Estuarine habitat: this refers to water found in estuarine where rivers flow into the seas or ocean.
-Examples is the Niger Delta are of Nigeria.
-That salt content of this habitat is in between the content of fresh water habitat and marine habitat.
+An example is the Niger Delta of Nigeria.
+The salt content of this habitat is in between the content of the freshwater habitat and the marine habitat.

-Fishes may not permanently line in this kind of habitat as some do migrate from fresh water or from salt water into the estuaries and go back thereafter.
-An example of such fishes is mudfish.
+Fishes may not permanently live in this kind of habitat as some do migrate from freshwater or from salt water into the estuaries and go back thereafter.
+An example of such fish is mudfish.

 This has to do with the form or structure of the fish.
 There are two categories in this class

-(a) Nature of bone: Fishes can be classified according to the nature of bobe
+(a) Nature of bone: Fishes can be classified according to the nature of the body

-(i) Bony fishes; These posses bony skeletons or hard bones.
-Examples include Tilapia, mudfish, catfish.
+(i) Bony fishes; These possess bony skeletons or hard bones.
+Examples include Tilapia, mudfish, and catfish.

 (ii) Cartilaginous fishes: These possess solid bones or what is called cartilage (Biscuit bone).
-Examples include shark; dogfish.
+Examples include sharks; dogfish.

 (b) Nature of body covering: Based on this, fishes can be classified into: